johnchoi313/ALPS-ARFoundation-Unity/README.md

 If the iOS App compiled and launched correctly, it should run now and connect to the ALPS system and update the location of the iOS device.
 To fully localize and converge on an accurate position/rotation, you may need to slowly walk around with the iOS device, facing the iOS device towards the ground at a 45 degree angle for around 30-60 seconds or until the ALPS positioning system successfully triangulates the iOS device's position.

 ## Unity Editor Notes

-### Preparing an ARKit scene for ALPS
+To prepare an ARKit scene for ALPS, you just need to plop in the following prefabs from the prefabs folder into your scene:

 ![ALPS Manager Info](/ReadmeImages/ALPS_Manager_Info.png) <br/>
-To prepare an ARKit scene for ALPS, you just need to plop in the following prefabs from the prefabs folder into your scene:

 * **GlobalFrame (ETC)** OR **GlobalFrame (MuseumLab)** <br/>
 This is the global root node for ALPS, where everything should be parented under.
 This object must have a scale of `(-1,0,0)`.
 Note that you pick the GlobalFrame prefab based on which location you want to build your app for.